fknives/Android-App-TikTok-Downloader/README.md

 There is also a medium post about the project, feel free to check it out here. (yet to be published and link added here)

 ## Demo

+Click on the image for the demo video

 [![Usage within the App](https://img.youtube.com/vi/NXv3JpmwA8Y/0.jpg)](https://www.youtube.com/watch?v=NXv3JpmwA8Y) [![Usage within TikTok](https://img.youtube.com/vi/jxaxffE8c4c/0.jpg)](https://www.youtube.com/watch?v=jxaxffE8c4c)